kilfour/QuickPulse/Docs/B_OneSignalOneState/OneSignalOneState.md

        +---- Pulse(x) ------+
 ```

-This design lets you model streaming behavior, accumulate context, or isolate runs simply by managing signals explicitly.
+This design lets you model streaming behaviour, accumulate context, or isolate runs simply by managing signals explicitly.